Nandor206/jinx/README.md

 ```
 - This creates a folder in the Documents folder and downloads the additional stuff needed (via the app)

+#### To run the app again:
+- Windows: start Jinx.exe
+- Linux/Mac: run the binary

 ### Configuration file:
 If you run the app it should create one file called 'config.yaml' in the same directory as the app.
 In the file everything's explained